untodesu/voxelius/docs/dev/modding/lib-logdef.md

 #### Arguments

 - `identifier` is the namespaced block ID.
-If the namespace is omitted, `core.NAMESPACE` is used.
+If you omit the namespace, the engine uses `core.NAMESPACE`.
 - `prototype` is the base block definition the function builds on

 #### Return value